Government House (Prince Edward Island)

-Government House of Prince Edward Island, often referred to as Fanningbank, is the official residence of the lieutenant governor of Prince Edward Island, as well as that in Charlottetown of the Canadian monarch.
+Government House of Prince Edward Island, often referred to as Fanningbank, is the official residence of the lieutenant governor of Prince Edward Island.
+The vice-regal residence is located in the provincial capital of Charlottetown.
 It stands in the provincial capital at 1 Terry Fox Drive; while the equivalent building in many provinces has a prominent, central place in the capital, the site of Prince Edward Island's Government House is relatively unobtrusive within Charlottetown, giving it more the character of a private home.

 History

 Government House was constructed between 1832 and 1834 as a viceregal residence for the lieutenant governor of the then British colony of Prince Edward Island.
 The land, a parcel of 100 acre known as Fanning Bank or Fanning's Bank, was in 1789 set aside by Lieutenant Governor Edmund Fanning as Crown land, with the specific stipulation that it be used as the site for the governor's residence.
 In 1873, approximately 10 acre was retained for Government House and its grounds.
 40 acres was given to the City of Charlottetown and later became Victoria Park.

 Government House was designated a National Historic Site of Canada in 1971.